 Yes.
 Occasionally, Sweet’s syndrome can cause mouth ulcers (aphthous-like ulcers), but this is a symptom that is more commonly associated with the similar condition, Behcet’s syndrome.

 Can Sweet’s syndrome cause other mouth problems?

 Yes.
-On rare occasions, Sweet’s syndrome can cause other mouth problems, and also affect the throat.
+On rare occasions, Sweet’s syndrome can cause other mouth problems and sometimes affect the throat.
 Reported symptoms include:

 - Cracks or fissures on the corners of the mouth (Contrucci and Martin, 2015).

 - Lesions on the inside of the lips (haemorrhagic bullae and vesicles, and necrotic nodules) (Cohen, 2007).